-As a newly minted researcher, Dr. Sue Biggins chose Fred Hutchinson Cancer Research Center because of what it isn’t: It isn’t about playing it safe or working alone.
+As a newly minted researcher, Dr. Sue Biggins chose Fred Hutchinson Cancer Center because of what it isn’t: It isn’t about playing it safe or working alone.
 It isn’t about empire building.
 It’s not full of policies and politics to trip over.
 It’s all about having the freedom, she said, to do the best, most unconventional science possible.

 “Definitely more home runs are hit here because there’s an unspoken expectation that you should do something big, stuff that’s really going to be a game-changer,” said Biggins, who directs the Basic Sciences Division.
 “Good fundamental science is inherently risky.”